driessnack/Driessnack/index.md

 excerpt: "About Me..."
 ---

-I am a academic, hear me roar.
-I am an Assistant Professor at Oregon Health & Science University.
+I am a nurse researcher who focuses on the importance of family stories, especially for children.
+I am particularly interested in the wisdom of grandmothers!

 ## Current Interests and Projects: